jbjjbjjbj/Noter/sem7/db/eksamnen.md

 : an important entity such as a sale.
 Often contain a *measures* which are things that can be aggregated, such as sales price.
 Dimensions
 : describes a fact such that we can search for different things.
 For example where did the sale happen, who bought it etc.
+  Dimensions can also hold *level properties* which hold simple non-hierarchical information.

 We can then say that facts live a *cube* with many dimensions (yeah that does not make such sense, so *hypercube* is also sometimes used).
 Often these cubes have around 4-12 dimensions, but often 2 or 3 can be shown due to our stupid brains.